OptionsnPython/Trading-Pairs/README.md

 # Trading-Pairs
-Python code given in book Trading Pairs
+Python code given in book Trading Pairs with Python.
+Book is available on Amazon.